Formal charges filed against man accused of killing Arvada police officer

-Among the charges formally filed against Almanza were first-degree murder (after deliberation/with intent) of a peace officer and first-degree murder with extreme indifference in the death of Vakoff; attempted murder with extreme indifference and second-degree assault against Lopez; and possession of a weapon by a previous offender.
+Among the charges formally filed against Almanza were first-degree murder of a peace officer and first-degree murder with extreme indifference in the death of Vakoff; attempted murder with extreme indifference and second-degree assault against Lopez; and, possession of a weapon by a previous offender.

 Lopez, who survived the shooting, was treated at the hospital and released last week.